Zenryaku Milk House

 Zenryaku Milk House (前略・ミルクハウス) is a Japanese slice of life romantic comedy manga series written and illustrated by Yumiko Kawahara.

 The manga was serialized in Shogakukan's Bessatsu Shōjo Comic from the March 1983 issue to the May 1986 issue, with a total of 39 chapters.
 The individual chapters were compiled by Shogakukan under their imprint Flower Comics into ten tankōbon volumes.
 In 2014, the series was reissued as bunkoban edition of six volumes were published by Asahi Sonorama under imprint Sonorama Comic Bunko.

-In 1987, an television drama special adaptation was broadcast by Fuji TV.
+In 1987, a television drama special adaptation was broadcast by Fuji TV.

 Plot

 Serika Matsumoto moves to Tokyo to begin her university life, and while looking for a room, she come across a beautiful woman dressed in kimono, Suzune Sakuragawa.
 Suzune offers her a room at the Milk House, a Western-style house, and she accepts it with a half-hearted reply.
 Serika considers looking for another room, but when a woman she meets in town, Mizuki, moves in, she decides to live in the Milk House.
 Later, she was joined by Professor Yoshikawa and his son Isamu, and their lively lodging life at the Milk House begins.